 HOW ACCESSIBLE IS THE SCHOOL ENVIRONMENT?

 - Our school site has a number of levels and staircases.
 In addition, our school building is built into a hill, which means that there are several levels externally.
-Whilst our site can be made wheelchair accessible with ramps at specified fire exits, and has a disabled toilet large enough to accommodate changing, for pupils where mobility is difficult, our site would present on-going, additional difficulties.
+Whilst our site is wheelchair accessible with ramps at specified fire exits, and has a disabled toilet large enough to accommodate changing, for pupils where mobility is difficult, our site would present on-going, additional difficulties.
 Please contact the school for a visit if you feel this would apply to you.

 - We liaise with EMAS (Ethnic minority Achievement Service) who assist us in supporting our families with English as an additional language.